ministryofjustice/laa-crime-application-store/README.md

 ### Setup environment variables

-Copy `.env.sample` to `.env` and amend as neccesary.
+Copy `.env.sample` to `.env` and amend as necessary.
 See sections below for expected values.

 ### Setting up the database